Welcome to Overhave’s documentation!

 Note: this structure is used in Overhave application.
 The formed data gives a possibility to specify registered feature type in the web-interface script panel.
 Also, this structure defines which steps will be displayed in the right side of script panel.

-Overhave has it’s own special feature’s text format, which inherits Gherkin from pytest-bdd with small updates:
+Overhave has it’s own special feature’s text format, which inherits Gherkin from pytest-bdd with unique updates:

 - required tag that is related to existing feature type directory, where